lrlna/travel-spots/tokyo.md

 - [Flower Bar Gardena](https://goo.gl/maps/q83tDcKFw7s) - Shimokitazawa.
 This
 is a flower shop during the day, and a bar at night, which is I think the reason I've came here in the first place.
+- [Solfa](nakameguro-solfa.com) - Meguro.
+A bar / event space a friend told me
+  about.
+I'd check the schedule to see who is playing what.

 ## Food places
 I've literally never had bad food in Japan.
 I feel like you can just blindly